2025-01-20

 Can oily skin use cream cleansers?

-Why does my skin feel greasy after cleansing?
+Why does my skin feel greasy after using a cream cleanser?